 - If you have water pressure problems, the added height of a pull-down kitchen faucet can make it worse (if you choose the wrong unit, that is)

 Since the design is similar, the PROs and CONs of pull-out faucets are pretty much the same as above (compared to conventional units) – it all comes down to the flexibility of use.

 However, compared to the pull-downs, they might be a bit trickier to use because the motion is not as natural, there’s more maneuvering involved, and the pull is not as smooth.

 On the other hand, they typically come with a longer hose and make less of a splash, making them the better option for small spaces and lower counters.

 Which is more durable of the two?

-If you find yourself in the unlikely scenario that both faucet types will work equally well, durability might be a factor, especially if buying a cheaper unit.
+If you find yourself in the unlikely scenario that both kitchen faucet types will work equally well, durability might be a factor, especially if buying a cheaper unit.

 This is what I’ve seen in practice – with pull-down faucets, the stress of the hose coming out and docking back is more significant because it’s exerted at the spout’s end.
 This means higher forces of angular momentum, especially at docking.

 To put it simply – the mounting suffers more wear and tear.